 - Describes diagnostic methodology used (how the diagnosis was derived).
 (Note for medical providers: please be as thorough as possible in this step)

-Additional information from the medical practitioner will be considered, such as recommendations for accommodations or auxiliary aids (for example).
+Any additional information from the medical practitioner that will help us best serve the students accommodation needs will be considered.
 However, the University is the final determinant of appropriate accommodations in this academic environment.

 Please include contact information for the student when sending documentation in.
 You can mail it, email it (email@example.com), or fax it (509-313-5523)

 Once DREAM has received appropriate medical documentation the review process begins.
-It can take up to 15 business days to review your documentation.
+It can take up to 15 business days to review that documentation.
 Once we have reviewed your documentation, we will contact you to schedule an appointment.